arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-18-fourth-dimension.markdown

  - sci-fi
 ---

 Dimensions in simple terms are the number of axes you can move along.
-We all live in a 3D world of $$ X $$, $$ Y $$ and $$ Z $$ axis, but though all the Sci-Fi hype we do know that there exists a tiny possibility of higher dimensions that we currently cannot perceive.
-Lets talk about that ....
+We all live in a 3D world but what if someone can access the 4th dimension.
+Lets talk about that ...

 # The rule of $$ n+1^{th} $$ dimension